WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 ## Notify Subscription

-Given that a dapp is proposing a notify subscription for a blockchain account that clients don't have to authenticate in advance, the wallet needs to prove account ownership in the Notify Subscription payload.
+The wallet creates a notify subscription by signing a JWT with the Identity Key corrresponding the blockchain account subscribed

 This is achieved using [Identity Keys](../../servers/keys/identity-keys) and did-jwt with the following claims: